Acclaimed actor Jason Bateman

 Aspects of One's Private Life [ edit ]

 Celebrity race at the 1987 Long Beach Grand Prix, which Bateman won.

 On July 3, 2001, Bateman wed Amanda Anka, an actress and daughter of singer Paul Anka.
 There are two female offspring in the family.

-Bateman had a difficult time controlling his substance abuse in the 1990s, saying in an interview ten years later, "I'd worked so hard that by the time I was 20, I wanted to play hard."
+Bateman battled alcoholism and drug addiction throughout the '90s, as he explained in a 2009 interview: "I'd worked so hard that by the time I was 20, I wanted to play hard."
 Plus, I was very successful at it.
 10 years of this felt like something out of the movie Risky Business. "

 Bateman cheers for the Los Angeles Dodgers.

 Filmography [ edit ]

 Nominations and honors [ edit ]

 - ^ Moana's Auli'i Cravalho is a close second.